xsscx/srd/README.md

 # Welcome to Hoyt's SRD Repo for the Apple Security Research Device

+A resource for the latest IPSW & Cryptex Installations, Build Info, latest Issues with Summary Workarounds for the iPhone 11 & 12 SRD Models.

 THU 20 JAN 2022
 ----
 - Source: https://github.com/xsscx/srd/tree/main/SecurityResearchTools_21C39/example-cryptex